pitvaeltajat/klapi/README.md

-# Kaho
+# KLAPI

-Kaho is a web-based application to manage simple equipment reserve/loan/return transactions.
+KLAPI is a web-based application to manage simple equipment reserve/loan/return transactions.

 ## Development